JacquesCarette/COMPSCI3MI3-F2023/README.md

 Public course materials for COMPSCI 3MI3, Fall 2023 version

 ## Table of Contents
-- *Lectures*: various additional material for the lectures.
+- *Lecture*: various additional material for the lectures.
 There is also material linked on the wiki.